zurgeg/linux_rocksmith/arch.md

 For the packages, do `pacman -Q <packages here>`.
 Should output the names and versions without errors.

 For the groups, run `groups`.
-This will give you a list, which should contain "audio" and "realtime.
+This will give you a list, which should contain "audio" and "realtime".
 </details>

 ### wineasio